suzatathapa/business-performance-kpi-dashboard/README.md

 # Business Performance KPI Dashboard

-End-to-end business performance analytics project using SQL, Python, Excel, and Power BI.
+End-to-end business performance analytics project using SQL and Python, with a focus on data cleaning, validation, KPI analysis, and business insights.

 ## Project Overview